 - Investigate the use of alternative pest control tactics, mechanical, cultural, biological when available and practical (e.g., tillage, crop rotation, pest-resistant plants, natural predators, trapping).

 - Scouting and pest identification are critical components of wise pesticide use.
 To save money and reduce impacts on wildlife, apply pesticides only when pests are present at unacceptable levels.
 Your Cooperative Extension educator can provide guidelines.

 - Remember, it is important to guard against pesticide drift and runoff.
 Apply pesticides under low, directional wind conditions; and use adjuvants when appropriate.
 Use buffer zones of unsprayed crops or grass strips adjacent to important habitats to help protect wildlife.

-- Adjust application schedules to reduce likelihood of runoff.
+- Adjust application schedules to reduce the likelihood of runoff.
 Do not make pesticide applications when rain is imminent.
 Surface runoff may move some pesticides into ponds, streams, and wetlands inhabited by wildlife.
 In urban areas, such runoff may flow into storm drains leading directly to streams and rivers, without treatment.
-Moreover, pesticide that is washed off is money lost.
+Moreover, a pesticide that is washed off is money lost.

 - Multiple pesticide applications may have cumulative effects, especially during breeding seasons.
 Reduce frequency of applications, when possible, and target each application to the specific site of the pest, instead of making broad applications over entire fields or lawns.

 - Control weeds and insects in home lawns and gardens by spot treating to reduce the amount of pesticide applied.